Frequently Asked Question Topics:

 You should have filled out a housing Scan-tron sheet prior to leaving when you met

-with the International Education Center.
-Room drawings are pulled at random and room
+with the Office of International Education.
+Room drawings are pulled at random and

-assignment will be given out at the Resident Director's discretion.
-If you have a
+room assignment will be given out at the Resident Director's discretion.
+If you have

 to do the same.